Components are what you use to create a Decision Requirements Diagram (DRD). They’re the building blocks for modeling decisions.

 In the Ring, click

-To restore a hidden element to a diagram:
+To restore a hidden component to a diagram:

-Cardanit has several tools that enable you to edit elements in a diagram.
+Cardanit has several tools that enable you to edit the components in a diagram.

-You can use them to create space between elements, align them, select elements, delete them and more.
+You can use them to create space between components, align them, select components, delete them and more.

-You can use the left menu of the Ring to edit elements.
+You can use the left menu of the Ring to edit components.

-Depending on the element you select, the Ring contains the editing tools you can use for that element.
+Depending on the components you select, the Ring contains the editing tools you can use for that component.

 Hover over icons to see tooltips that help you understand the actions they perform.